JVital2013/vitality-goes/docs/config.md

 *  `wxZone`: The weather zone of your location.
 This is typically your state abbreviation, a Z, and a 3 digit number.
 Example: PAZ066.
 You can either use the "Configure Location" section of Vitality GOES to figure this out, or use [this site](https://pnwpest.org/cgi-bin/wea3/wea3) to search for your town.
 "Weather Zone" shows up in the upper-right of that page.
 *  `orig`: The National Weather Service Forecast Office for your local weather information.
 The code needs to be the office call sign, plus the 2-letter state abbreviation.
 You can either use the "Configure Location" section of Vitality GOES to figure this out, or look at [https://en.wikipedia.org/wiki/List_of_National_Weather_Service_Weather_Forecast_Offices](https://en.wikipedia.org/wiki/List_of_National_Weather_Service_Weather_Forecast_Offices).
 For example, State College PA is "CTP", so orig needs to be set to `CTPPA`
 *  `rwrOrig`: Accepts the same type of code as `orig`, but specifically for the Regional Weather Roundup information (RWR; current conditions in the Vitality GOES interface).
 It appears that the weather roundup is sometimes issued by a different office than the rest of your forecast.
 Use the "Configure Location" section within Vitality GOES to figure this out.
 *  `city`: Your city/town name, exactly as it appears in the Regional Weather Roundup (RWR).
-This must be in all caps.
 The "Configure Location" screen in Vitality GOES can help you figure this out.
 *  `lat` and `lon`: Your exact latitude and longitude.
 This is only used to determine if you're within an alert area as issued by the NWS.
 It must contain 2 decimal points to work correctly

 You may find that the location section is the hardest part of the config to set up.
 I would recommend leaving it at its defaults, then use the "Configure Location" screen in Vitality GOES to determine what each value should be set to for your location.
 Once you have it working client-side, configure the settings as appropraite in this config file.